sisk-http/docs/docs/extensions/ini-configuration.md

 - Comments are supported with `#` and `;`.
 Also, **trailing comments are allowed**.
 - Properties can have multiple values.

+In detail, the documentation for the "flavor" of the INI parser used in Sisk is [available on GitHub](https://github.com/sisk-http/archive/blob/master/ext/ini-reader-syntax.md).

 Using the following ini code as example:

 ```ini